 Our Vancouver Undue Influence Disinheritance Lawyers know undue influence is on the rise across the World and BC is no exception.
 Our Vancouver Undue Influence Disinheritance Lawyers help protect vulnerable individuals and their family members from financial predators.

 In today’s, blog Fraser MacLean of our Vancouver Undue Influence Disinheritance Lawyers explains that Undue influence is an equitable doctrine.
 Vancouver Undue Influence can occur in a Will when the testator has been overborne by another person to the extent that the decision in question was not, truly and freely, their own.
-Advice and persuasion do not equate to undue influence as long as the testator’s free discretion to accept or reject these is not breached.
+Advice and persuasion do not equate to undue influence as long as the testator’s free discretion to accept or reject these are not breached.

-In a Vancouver Estate Litigation claim it is important to understand the impact of the BC Wills, Estates and Succession Act.
+In a Vancouver Estate Litigation claim, it is important to understand the impact of the BC Wills, Estates and Succession Act.
 One of the crucial changes under the new Wills Estates and Succession Act (WESA) involves how allegations of undue influence are treated by the BC Courts.
 Under the new WESA legislation, once there is a claim of undue influence, the burden of proof is on the party who received a benefit under the Will or who seeks to defend the Will to show no undue influence took place.

 Vancouver Undue Influence Disinheritance Lawyers 1-877-602-9900

-If you suspect you have been unfairly left out of a will due to undue influence call one of our Vancouver Undue Influence Disinheritance Lawyers and Estate Litigation attorneys today toll free across BC.
+If you suspect you have been unfairly left out of a will due to undue influence call one of our Vancouver Undue Influence Disinheritance Lawyers and Estate Litigation attorneys today toll-free across BC.

 Vancouver Undue Influence Disinheritance Lawyers Explain WESA Undue Influence Rules